Back to the Future: Development

 Price opted not to green-light the second draft; although he liked it, he did not believe it would appeal to anyone else.
 The most successful comedies at the time, such as Animal House (1978), Porky's (1981), and Fast Times at Ridgemont High (1982), featured sexual and bawdy elements; Back to the Future was considered too tame in comparison.
-The project went into turnaround (a process allowing other studios to purchase the idea).
+Columbia put the project into turnaround (a process allowing other studios to purchase the idea).
 The script was rejected some forty times, sometimes multiple times by the same studios.
 Reasons given included the concept being unappealing to contemporary rebellious youth and the failures of other time travel films, such as The Final Countdown (1980) and Time Bandits (1981).
 Walt Disney Productions turned it down because they considered Marty's fighting off his future mother's advances too risqué for their brand.
 The only supporter of the project was Spielberg, but with their previous collaborations considered relative failures, Gale and Zemeckis feared another misstep would suggest they could get work only through being friends with Spielberg.

 Zemeckis accepted the next project offered to him, Romancing the Stone (1984).
 Against expectations, the film was a significant success and gave Zemeckis enough credibility to return to Back to the Future.
-Zemeckis held a grudge against the studios that had rejected the project and turned to Spielberg, who had set up his own production company, Amblin Entertainment, at Universal Studios, where Price now worked.
+Zemeckis held a grudge against the studios that had rejected the project and turned to Spielberg, who had set up his own production company, Amblin Entertainment, at Universal Pictures, where Price now worked.
 Spielberg disliked Price because he had rejected E.T. the Extra-Terrestrial (1982) and demanded his involvement in Back to the Future be minimal.
 Sidney Sheinberg installed himself as chief executive to oversee the studio's investment in the project.
 Amblin executives Kathleen Kennedy and Frank Marshall joined Spielberg as the film's executive producers.